[Report] “Interactive Teaching” Academy: Part 6 “Course Design (Syllabus)”

 “I learned the points of creating a syllabus and realized that they are beneficial to both me and my students.”
 (Teacher of senior high school)

-We are relieved to know that the program was appreciated to a certain extent like the past events.
+We are relieved that the program was appreciated to a certain extent like the past events.
 We are eager to provide the participants with the opportunities to share their practices and improve our events to satisfy future participants by examining the points we need to improve as indicated in the feedback.

 4. Preview of the Next Program